jhspetersson/fselect/docs/usage.md

 `into` keyword specifies output format, not output table.

-Joins, unions, aggregating functions, and subselects are not supported (yet?).
+Functions are usable only in column list, not inside `where` predicates.
+Joins, unions, and subselects are not supported (yet?).

 ### Columns and fields